For all the information about how your tenancy and how our services may alter during the coronavirus outbreak click here.

 Everyone is being very understanding of the changes that we are having to make.
 We know that repairs are important to you and we will catch up with repairs as soon as we are able.

-If you are in the specific group announced by the Government that has a health condition which means you should have no social contact for 12 weeks, please phone us on 01495 745910 so we can make specific arrangements to keep your home safe.
+If you are in the specific group announced by the Government that has a health condition that means you should have no social contact for 12 weeks, please phone us on 01495 745910 so we can make specific arrangements to keep your home safe.